Edinburgh-Genome-Foundry/blabel/README.rst

 DnaChisel is an open-source software originally written at the `Edinburgh Genome Foundry
 <https://edinburgh-genome-foundry.github.io/home.html>`_ by `Zulko <https://github.com/Zulko>`_
-and `released on Github <https://github.com/Edinburgh-Genome-Foundry/blabel>`_ under the MIT licence (¢ Edinburg Genome Foundry).
-Everyone is welcome to contribute !
+and `released on Github <https://github.com/Edinburgh-Genome-Foundry/blabel>`_ under the MIT licence (Copyright 2018 Edinburgh Genome Foundry).
+Everyone is welcome to contribute!

 More biology software
 -----------------------